Share-based Compensation

 Restricted Stock Units

-The Company has granted RSUs to certain team members and certain non-employee directors that generally vest annually or semi-annually over a three-year period with 33% vesting on each of the first three anniversaries of the grant date, subject, in each case, to the grantee's employment or service with the Company through each applicable vesting date.
+The Company has granted RSUs to certain team members and certain non-employee directors that generally vest annually or semi-annually over a three year period with 33% vesting on each of the first three anniversaries of the grant date, subject, in each case, to the grantee's employment or service with the Company through each applicable vesting date.

-The RSU activity for the year ended December 31, 2025 was as follows:
+The RSU activity for the period from December 31, 2021 to December 31, 2024 was as follows:

 Number of UnitsWeighted Average Grant Date Fair ValueWeighted